Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 37

-Spend a fantastic day in the splendour of the green Tuscan countryside, the spectacle of nature that changes colour in every season.
-The Mall outlet is located in a unique and exclusive environment, it is a charming destination for luxury shopping at extremely advantageous prices, visit it will be a real shopping outlet experience, thanks to the selection of the most exclusive brands of international fashion, you will find the most important and discounted products of excellence such as: men's, women's, children's clothing, footwear, accessories, jewelry, beauty, make-up, perfumes, lifestyle and gift items.
-Remember that while purchasing the various products, you will receive a form in stores to request an early VAT refund.
-After shopping you can go to the Tax Free Lounge at The Mall outlet center to receive your refund; this service is dedicated to customers residing outside the European Union.
+Spend a fantastic day in the splendor of the verdant Tuscan countryside, a spectacle of nature that changes color with each season.
+The Mall outlet is located in a unique and exclusive setting, an enchanting destination for luxury shopping at extremely affordable prices.
+Visiting it will be a true outlet shopping experience.
+Thanks to a selection of the most exclusive international fashion brands, you'll find the finest and most discounted products, including men's, women's, and children's clothing, footwear, accessories, jewelry, beauty, makeup, perfumes, lifestyle, and gift items.
+Remember that as you shop, you'll receive a form in store to request an advance VAT refund.
+After shopping, you can go to the Tax Free Lounge at The Mall outlet center to receive your refund; this service is available to customers residing outside the European Union.

 4 hours Admission ticket free